 Appendix A analyzes fair housing conditions in the City of Dorris, and provides a regional comparison.
-Section xx of Appendix A enumerates the City's fair housing issues and contributing factors, and the contributing factors are prioritized in section x of Appendix A.
+Section 7.0 of Appendix A enumerates the City's fair housing issues and contributing factors, and the contributing factors are prioritized in section 7.2 of Appendix A.

-The City's Affirmatively Furthering Fair Housing action plan is identified as Table A-xx, section xx, Appendix A, and hereby incorporated by reference.
+The City's Affirmatively Furthering Fair Housing Action Plan is identified as Table A-45, section 7.2, Appendix A, and hereby incorporated by reference.
 The City's AFFH Action Plan addresses the identified fair housing issue and contributing factors.

-The City shall implement the Affirmatively Furthering Fair Housing action plan and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal law.
+The City shall implement the Affirmatively Furthering Fair Housing Action Plan and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal law.